- Application, Admission Requirements, and Application Processing

 Q3: What is the minimum GPA for admission?

-A3: Entering students are required to have completed a bachelor.s degree with at least a 3.0 GPA in all coursework taken in the junior and senior years.
-The overall GPA must also be at least a 3.0 GPA.
+A3: Entering students are required to have completed a bachelor’s degree with at least an overall 3.0 GPA.

 The most competitive applicants have GPAs within the range of the most recently admitted applications.
 These statistics are listed here.